Exploring the role of Leggett-Garg inequality for quantum cryptography: Monogamy in the case of temporal correlations

 Now consider the case of consecutive measurements $\hat{x}$, $\hat{e}$ and $\hat{y}$ performed at $t_1$, $t_2$ and $t_3$ ($t_1 < t_2 < t_3$) respectively:

 where $\Pi^m_{\textbf{n}}$ is the projector in general along direction \textbf{n} with outcome $m$.
-Eq. (\ref{eq:dis}) implies that the third correlatum is \textit{disentangled} from first \cite{BTC+04}, when the second measurement is projective.
-Thus, if Eve attacks and measures at a time $t'_1$ in between Alice and Bob's measurements, she completely disentangles them.
-The Alice-Bob correlation does not violate LGI since their states are rendered separable.
+Eq. (\ref{eq:dis}) implies that the third correlation is ``temporally'' \textit{disentangled} from first [12], when the second measurement is projective.
+Thus, if Eve attacks and measures at a time $t^\prime_1$ in between Alice and Bob's measurements, she completely disentangles them.
+The Alice-Bob correlation does not violate LGI since their states are rendered ``temporally'' separable.

 We note that the l.h.s of (\ref{eq:dis}) has the form of measurement on the product state of the identical copies with Bloch vector \textbf{e}, along directions \textbf{x} and \textbf{e}.
 For separable states in quantum mechanics, it can be shown that $\Lambda \le \sqrt{2}$, whereas the local bound is 2.
 The separable bound is saturated with settings \textbf{x}$^\prime$, \textbf{y}, \textbf{x} and \textbf{y}$^\prime$ being coplanar, separated by angle $\pi/4$, with $\textbf{e} = \textbf{y}$.
-As a result, we have for the above sequential measurements (Eq. (\ref{eq:mon})): $ \Lambda_{\mathcal AE} + \Lambda_{\mathcal AB} \leq 2\sqrt{2} + \sqrt{2} = 3\sqrt{2}. $
+As a result, we have for the above sequential measurements (Eq.
+(4)): $ \Lambda_{\mathcal AE} + \Lambda_{\mathcal AB} \leq 2\sqrt{2} + \sqrt{2} = 3\sqrt{2}. $